 Pollinator Gardens

 The Office of Sustainability, the Eco-reps, and the Grounds Department have teamed up to carefully design, plan and install native, pollinator gardens on campus.
-So far, these gardens host 18 different rare or threatened native plant species with plans for many more.
+So far, these gardens host over 25 different native plant species, including rare or threatened species, with plans for many more.
 In addition to supporting flora diversity and benefitting pollinators, these spaces are designed to serve as peaceful, mental health respites for students, staff or faculty.
 Please come check out more information on the pollinator gardens located on the USM Portland campus.

 Edible Landscaping

 In an effort to support outdoor enjoyment of campus and practice the principle of working landscapes, students can find numerous edible trees, shrubs and plants throughout campus, including, but not limited to, blueberries, aronia, service berries, cherries, apples, strawberries and rhubarb.
-Additionally, two special projects highlight this principle, an apple orchard and a food forest.
+Additionally, three special projects highlight this principle: an apple orchard, vegetable plots, and a food forest.

 In the 2010s, the Office of Sustainability re-planted an historic apple orchard on the Gorham campus, down the hill from Robie Andrews Hall.

-Around the same time, the Office of Sustainability built a permaculture forest on the Portland campus, between Payson-Smith and Luther Bonney Halls.
-Not all plants and trees in the Forest are edible, but the community is encouraged to study what is there and take fruits that they can use.
+On the Portland campus, over a decade ago, USM graduate David Homa worked with the Office of Sustainability to lead a community effort to install a food forest, using permaculture principles.
+This forest stands between Payson-Smith and Luther Bonney Halls, and serves as the current home for the native pollinator plots.
+Not all plants and trees in the Forest are edible, but the community is encouraged to study what is there and take fruits from non-native plants that they would like to use, at there own risk.